lix-pm/lix.client/README.md

 Note that for github and gitlab you can specify credentials using the `--gh-credentials` and `--gl-private-token` parameters respectively.
 Be warned though that these credentials are then baked into the hxmls as well.
 Be very careful about using this option.

 Because **haxelib** is a prominent source for stable versions, a **shortcut** is available: `lix +lib <libname>`. e.g. `lix +lib hxcpp#3.4.188` is equivalent for `lix install haxelib:hxcpp#3.4.188`.

+### Removing a dependency

+To remove a dependency simply delete the related .hxml file from your haxe_libraries folder.

+This however won't remove the dependency from your local machine.
+To do that you would have to delete it from `~/haxe/haxe_libraries` or `%AppData%\haxe\haxe_libraries`.
+This is not recommended as other projects or other dependencies might depend on the library.
+Only remove dependency locally only if you are sure it isn't being used anywhere else.

 ### Aliasing